PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 #### 5.2.1 Site Location

-If latitude and longitude coordinates not available, it is often possible to determine the site location based on the site name, city, and other information.
+If latitude and longitude coordinates are not available, it is often possible to determine the site location based on the site name, city, and other information.
 One way to do this would be to look up a location name in [Google Maps](http://maps.google.com) and then locate it on the